Moment bounds of a class of stochastic heat equations driven by space-time colored noise in bounded domains: Abstract

 \section{Abstract}

 We consider the fractional stochastic heat type equation

-with nonnegative bounded initial condition, where $\alpha\in (0,2]$, $\xi>0$ is the noise level, $\sigma:\mathbb{R}\rightarrow\mathbb{R}$ is a globally Lipschitz function satisfying some growth conditions and the noise term behave in space like the Riez kernel and is possibly correlated in time and $D$ is the open ball of radius $R>0$, centered at the origin.
+with nonnegative bounded initial condition, where $\alpha\in (0,2]$, $\xi>0$ is the noise level, $\sigma:\mathbb{R}\rightarrow\mathbb{R}$ is a globally Lipschitz function satisfying some growth conditions and the noise term behaves in space like the Riez kernel and is possibly correlated in time and $D$ is the unit open ball centered at the origin in $\mathbb{R}^d$.
 When the noise term is not correlated in time, we establish a change in the growth of the solution of these equations depending on the noise level $\xi$.
-On the other hand when the noise term behaves in time like the fractional Brownian motion with index $H\in (1/2,1)$, We also derive explicit bounds leading to a well-known weakly $\rho$-intermittency property.
+On the other hand when the noise term behaves in time like the fractional Brownian motion with index $H\in (1/2,1)$, We also derive explicit bounds leading to a well-known intermittency property.